Medical and Dental Programs

 Ultrasound Techs use special imaging equipment to create images of internal organs.
-Our Diagnostic Medical Sonography students learn:
+At San Joaquin Valley College, our Diagnostic Medical Sonography students learn:

 - Fundamentals and professional aspects of sonography